dilumdesilva/QR-Code-Generator/README.md

 Application architecture:
 This application has two layers called UI and SharedLibrary, Bassically UI Layer contains all UI forms of the application while SharedLibrary contains all the common methods and class.

+You can download the setup (.exe) of the application by following this directory path QR-Code-Generator --> QRGenaratorSetup --> QRGenaratorSetup --> Debug --> Download QRGenaratorSetup.msi and Setup.exe

+Use can use QRGenarator after you install it using the .exe